grscheller/neovim-notes/AdvTradViCommands.md

 ## Marks

-Marks allow you to set locations to either be able to jump to or use with *Normal Mode* editing commands.
+Marks allow you to set locations to either be able to jump to or use with *normal mode* editing commands.

 Marks within a given buffer are denoted via letters `a-z`.
 For marks between different buffers, use letters `A-Z`.
 The mark is a "zero-width" entity